Sarah Good was one of the first women to be accused of witchcraft during the Salem Witch Trials of 1692.

 “You are a liar.
 I am no more a witch than you are a wizard, and if you take away my life God will give you blood to drink!”

-The five women were hanged and the bodies were temporarily buried near the execution site.
-It is not known where Good’s body is currently buried since convicted witches were not allowed to be buried in consecrated ground.
+The five women were hanged and most likely buried near the execution site because convicted witches were not allowed to be buried in consecrated ground.

 Twenty-five years later, in 1717, Reverend Noyes suffered an internal hemorrhage and died choking on his own blood.

 Sarah Good later appeared in Arthur Miller’s 1953 play The Crucible as a poor beggar woman who is looked down upon by Salem society.